-Identity theft is a serious crime that affects people of all ages, in every state, in countries across the world, every day.
-But you can take steps to keep yourself safe.
-Start here:
+Identity theft is a serious crime that affects people of all ages every day.
+Take these steps to help prevent identity theft:

-- Down size your wallet’s load.
+- Downsize your wallet.
 Carry what you really need in your wallet, which should be limited to one or two credit/debit cards only.
-DON’T carry your Social Security card with you unless you’ll be required to show it for a job interview or some other purpose.
+DON'T carry your Social Security card with you unless you'll be required to show it for a job interview or some other purpose.
 Your birth certificate and passport should also stay safely at home under most circumstances.

-- Shred any credit card offers, receipts, bank statements and other sensitive documents rather than just throwing them into the trash.
-You have no control over your trash once it’s taken away from your curb, and thieves DO paw through trash bags hoping to find documents that can help them steal your identity.
-Don’t make it easy for them!
-Shredders are very affordable; if you don’t have one, get one.
+- Shred sensitive documents.
+You have no control over your trash once it's taken away from your curb, and thieves DO paw through trash bags hoping to find documents that can help them steal your identity.
+Don't make it easy for them!
+Shredders are very affordable; if you don't have one, get one.

 - Be wary when asked for personal information over the phone.
 Unless you initiated the call or you have reason to trust the caller, NEVER give out your name, address, social security number or date of birth to anyone calling you claiming to be from your bank or other 'alleged' organization.
 If you feel there might be a compelling reason for the institution to need the information you were asked for, hang up and call the company back.